mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Zhodani can use equipment and facilities designed for other human races with little difficulty.
-One exception comes from Zhodani height; as they average two metres tall, low doors and ceilings can occasionally be awkward, and clothes or armor designed for other humans may require re-tailoring (add +5% to cost) in order to fit properly.
+One exception comes from Zhodani height; as they average two meters tall, low doors and ceilings can occasionally be awkward, and clothes or armor designed for other humans may require re-tailoring (add +5% to cost) in order to fit properly.
 Aside from trousers possibly too